ragib-mrb/larabit/README.md

 ## About LaraBit

-Have you ever wonder to create Laravel views (Blade Templates) using the same type of artisan commends that you usually use to create new controllers, models and migrations etc.
+Have you ever wonder to create Laravel views (Blade Templates) using the same type of artisan commands that you usually use to create new controllers, models and migrations etc.

 LaraBit extends the power of Laravel Artisan tool and give you the command line interface to create new blade templates really easy.